cmdoffing/validatingCSV/README.md

 * Maximum declarative input validation.
-This is based on the developer's long experience that that bad input data is far more common that is usually supposed.
+This is based on the developer's long experience that bad input data is far more common than is usually supposed.
 We want to check the input data in every declarative way possible.

 * Declarative specification using JSON.